-- Take a backpack full of extra warm/dry clothes and snickers to pass out to students as the need arises.
+- Take a backpack full of extra warm/dry clothes and snacks to pass out to students as the need arises.

 - If for a large class, prepare TAs well to manage smaller groups of the class.

-Today’s smartphones and tablet devices (iPads and such) make it relatively easy for students to bring digital technology with them when they leave the classroom.
-Once in the field, students can use mobile devices—including ones they already own—to engage in learning activities.
-Below are some examples to help you start thinking about how you might use technology outside your classroom.
+Advances in technology make it relatively easy for students to bring digital technology with them when they leave the classroom, or for instructors to bring the outdoor learning environment into the classroom.
+In the field, students can use mobile devices—including ones they already own—to engage in learning activities.
+In the classroom, instructors can use drone footage, mobile apps, and programs like Google Earth to bring outdoor environments inside, thus bringing far-away or inaccessible outdoor phenomena to all students.
+Below are some examples to help you start thinking about how you might use technology outside (and inside!) your classroom.

 With the right apps, students can access content that is tied to a particular location and only available when students visit that location.